|The American Legion

 VETERAN SERVICES: Veteran’s Service Officer, James Patterson’s report contained details of activities he was involved in as

-way during the month of February.
-Requests were filed for eight (8) military grave markers in January.
-We assisted 11 veterans
+way during the month of July.
+Requests were filed for two (2) military grave markers.
+They assisted 16 veterans and their families

-and their families with food, assisted 6 veterans and their families with part of their utilities.
-We bought gas for 5 veterans, and
+with food, assisted 6 veterans and their families with part of their utilities.
+Bought gas for 2 veterans, and assisted 4 veterans with

-SICK CALL: Post members on sick call are; Don Richardson, James Parrish, Robert P. Norman, Jimmy Hill, Paul Carpenter, Larry
+SICK CALL: Post members on sick call are; Don Richardson, Ray Dye, James Parrish, Robert P. Norman, Jimmy Hill, Paul

-Hann, William T. Wall, Charles (Dewey) Skellington, J.B.
-Napier, Bobby Harris, and Frank McBride.
+Carpenter, Larry Hann, William T. Wall, Charles (Dewey) Skellington, J.B.
+Napier, Bobby Harris, Billy Stanfill, Wayne Voss, and

 UNFINISHED BUSINESS: None

 The new officers for Post 19 for the 2018-2019 year are posted on the board near the back entrance.